HandOfGod94/kafkatail/README.md

 ## Installation

-> Currently it's not released yet, but soon will be available for multiple platforms
+Download binaries from `Release`

-> via idiomatic package managers
+> Soon will be available via package managers

 ## QuickStart